Back to results

 James Whatman Way, Maidstone, Kent, ME14 1LQ

-Guided tours of the Archives (Strongroom, Reprographics, Conservation, Cataloguing); an exhibition of original documents on the theme of Routes – Networks – Connections; associated activities for children.
+Guided tours of the Archives (Strongroom, Reprographics, Conservation, Cataloguing); a new exhibition of original documents on the theme of learning to read and write in the Victorian age.

 The encounter with Kent’s archives during our tour can make a lasting impression.
-Seeing a large number of archives gathered together in one place in our strongrooms.
-Experiencing a personal closeness to documents that are hundreds of years old.
-Watching the reprographer explain and demonstrate the Phase One camera and the minute level of detail it captures, and tell the story of the ongoing digitisation and indexing programme.
-Witnessing an archivist’s work: the collecting, accessioning and cataloguing undertaken in order to process newly taken-in material and describe it in their finding aids.
-And stepping into the spacious and well-equipped Conservation Studio, devoted to the physical care of books and documents, to see its features and examples of items undergoing conservation treatment.
-All this, we are confident, will help those who take the tour understand how Kent’s biggest archive office functions, how a record becomes an archive, preserved for future generations, and how we strive to make the collections accessible to in-person and distance users alike.
-The tour will be supplemented with a small display of original archival material on the HOD’s theme and special Storytime and Craft and Lego Club activities for children reflecting the same theme.
+Seeing a large number of archives gathered together in one place in our strongrooms; experiencing a personal closeness to documents that are hundreds of years old; watching the reprographer explain and demonstrate the Phase One camera and the minute level of detail it captures, and tell the story of the ongoing digitisation and indexing programme; hearing about the day-to-day work of an archivist in collecting, accessioning and cataloguing archives and describe them in their finding aids; and stepping into the spacious and well-equipped Conservation Studio, devoted to the physical care of books and documents, to see its features and examples of items undergoing conservation treatment: all this, we are confident, will help those who take the tour understand how Kent’s county archive office functions, how a record becomes an archive, preserved for future generations, and how we strive to make the collections accessible to in-person and remote users alike.
+The tour will be supplemented with a small display of original archival material selected to chime with the HOD’s 2026 theme and celebrate the National Year of Reading at the same time.
+It is entitled 'Every Day's a School Day: Learning and Literacy in Bygone Kent'.

 Location & directions